snoyberg/snoyman.com/content/reveal/economic-argument-functional-programming.md

 ## Let's talk about me

-* A bit self indulgent, sorry
+* A bit self indulgent
 * Background and education is a bit different
 * This talk is really based on that difference
 * Context here will help